BrianLusina/PythonSnips/algorithms/sliding_window/substring_concatenation/README.md

 Formally, a concatenated string is a permutation of all words joined together.
 For example, if words = ["ab", "cd", "ef"], then the following are all valid concatenated strings: "abcdef", "abefcd", "cdabef", "cdefab", "efabcd", "efcdab".
-However,z"acdbef" is not valid because it is not formed by concatenating all the words in any order.
+However, "acdbef" is not valid because it is not formed by concatenating all the words in any order.

 Your task is to return all starting indices of substrings in s that are concatenated strings.